“I couldn’t imagine that my students would be able to come up with such amazing ideas”

-Many schools today are recognizing that the standard instructional methodology that emphasizes memory and rote learning is ineffective in leading to either deep or lasting learning on the part of most of their students.
-This week of the 2016 CTT Summer Institute will be devoted to an in-depth examination of the instructional strategies that have made Thinking-Based Learning effective as an alternative in schools around the world.
+Many schools today have recognized that the standard instructional methodology that emphasizes memory and rote learning, reinforced by standard textbooks, is ineffective in leading to either deep or lasting learning on the part of most of their students.
+The first week of the 2017 CTT Summer Institute will be devoted to an in-depth examination of the instructional strategies that have made Thinking-Based Learning extremely effective as an alternative in schools around the world.

 Week 1 is the first step in the process of being certified as a TBL teacher.

-Instructors: Robert Swartz, Fernando Trujillo, and Carol McGuinness
+Instructors: Robert Swartz, Viridiana Barban, and Carol McGuinness

 This week will focus on translating the understanding of TBL methodology and of the specific thinking skills developed in Week 1 into organized and extended classroom practice that includes the use of coordinated clusters of thinking skills to make long-term curricular units, and extended problem-solving and project work more effective.
 We will emphasize the use of both creative thinking and critical thinking in such units.
 And we will explore ways of assuring the effective inclusion of all students in such TBL learning experiences.